Trelawny Jamaica

 Trelawny Parish is located in Jamaica

-Trelawny parish can be found in the northern section of Jamaica (Caribbean).
+Trelawny is a parish situated in the northern section of Jamaica (Caribbean).
 It is located in the county of Middlesex, bordered by the parish of St Ann to the east, St James to the west, St Elizabeth and Manchester to the south, and the Caribbean Sea to the north.

 Trelawny Parish is mainly flat, with wide plains such as Queen of Spain’s Valley, and Windsor.
 The highest point is Mount Ayr which is 3,000 feet (910 m) above sea level.